 During the eight hours off watch, voyage crew members can take advantage of the downtime to rest or enjoy the scenery.
 The library is available for quiet reading or writing in your logbook, and the deckhouse offers opportunities to socialize with fellow crewmates over a drink, board game, or card game.
 The crew will also provide lectures on various topics, ranging from traditional sailor skills and knowledge to science and astronomy.

 Even during the off-watch time, voyage crew members can still assist the permanent crew and their watchmates with sail handling and maintenance jobs.
 If needed, the galley team may also ask for help with preparing meals.
 Your off-watch time is for you to fill in, you may do as little or as much as you like.

-This voyage will open for bookings on Monday 25th of September at 12:00 (noon) CEST.
+This voyage is open for bookings.
 For a seamless booking process, please have a look at our FAQ for more information about booking multiple voyages, health requirements and other essential details.